net-prophet/django-easy-scoping/docs/installation.md

 other_name = ScopingQuerySet.as_manager()
 ```

-Then simply open `ScopingMixin.py` and edit the following methods
+Then simply open `ScopingMixin.py` in your `sites-packages` and edit the following
+methods.

 ```python
 class ScopingMixin(object):